vinceskahan/v5wiki/Raspberry-Pi.md

 First, you simply must run NTP on the RPi.
 It is not possible to create a dependable data logging system without an accurate source of time.

 Second, the RPi does not have an onboard battery-powered clock.
 Instead, by default, the software is configured with a "fake clock" (Debian package `fake-hwclock`).
 The "fake clock" regularly records the time on the hard disk.
-When the RPi reboots after a power failure, it will read this time and simply resume from there.
-This time could be hours behind the real time, depending on how long the power was out.
+This time is then used to set the clock during the reboot after a power failure.
+Unfortunately, this time could be hours behind the real time, depending on how long the power was out.

 Meanwhile, if you are running weewx as a daemon, weewx will also start up and try to run with this seriously out-of-date time.
 When it then stores something in the database, it will either be stored under a too-old timestamp, or there may already be a record for that timestamp (duplicate primary key), left over from before the power outage.